chris-mcdonald-dev/three-js-base-template/README.md

-# This is a base template for a scaleable Three.js project
+# This is a base template for a scalable Three.js project

 To build the project first run:
 ```